xhuang8/Leetcode/Interview-Questions 🌟/README.md

 2. Given two integers, l and r, print all the odd numbers between l and r(l and r inclusive).
 The function must return an array of integers denoting the odd numbers between l and r.

+3. Given a hex string, convert that string to a decimal integer C.
+(Note: hex string should have upper and lowercase)

 ## License